 We all know that there is currently a teacher shortage.
 There isn’t a teacher I’ve talked to that hasn’t at least had the thought of leaving a couple of times each year.
 Days or weeks where you just don’t feel like you are making the impact you dreamed of when entering the profession.

 When some caught wind that I was seriously thinking about a change, I had several suggestions for additional jobs to apply for.
-There were great positions that I was very qualified for from other districts, the state level, and even some interest from educational technology companies.
+There were great positions that I was qualified for from other districts, the state level, and even interest from educational technology companies.

 So when I was asked the question of why I stay, it was a very real and personal question to me.
 A question that I had spent a lot of time recently thinking about.
 Oddly enough, it may have been Lady Gaga who provided me some clarity as I was driving home from a particularly hard day.